OneMainF/delete-avamar-backups/README.md

 	Example - ./delete_replicated_backups.sh "bigServer" "2015-12-20"

-This script does the same thing as delte_backups.sh but it will delete from the REPLICTE domian Note - If you delete from the REPLICATE domain before you delete from the source domain the backups will rereplicate.
+This script does the same thing as `delete_backups.sh` but it will delete from the REPLICATE domain

+*Note: if you delete from the REPLICATE domain before you delete from the source domain the backups will rereplicate.*